Flavin group: Redox properties

 where Fl_{ox} is the oxidized flavin, Fl_{red}H_{2} the reduced flavin (upon addition of two hydrogen atoms) and FlH^{•} the semiquinone form (addition of one hydrogen atom).

-In the form of FADH_{2}, it is one of the cofactors that can transfer electrons to the electron transfer chain.

 Photoreduction

-Both free and protein-bound flavins are photoreducible, that is, able to be reduced by light, in a mechanism mediated by several organic compounds, such as some amino acids, carboxylic acids and amines.
+Both free and protein-bound flavins are photoreducible — that is, able to be reduced by light.
+The process is mediated by several organic compounds, such as some amino acids, carboxylic acids and amines.
 This property of flavins is exploited by various light-sensitive proteins.
 For example, the LOV domain, found in many species of plant, fungi and bacteria, undergoes a reversible, light-dependent structural change which involves the formation of a bond between a cysteine residue in its peptide sequence and a bound FMN.